-Key elements for the approval of PA requests for therapeutic ventilators are as follows:
+Key elements for the approval of PA requests for the approval of PA requests for the repetition are as follows:

 - Documentation from the provider must include: ventilator settings, weaning attempts or reasons why weaning is not an option, and the number of hours per day that mechanical ventilation is required. - The need for mechanical ventilation does not exceed 12 hours per day.